 - Prophylactic drainage is indicated after oesophageal resection and total gastrectomy.
 For many other gastrointestinal procedures (especially involving the upper gastrointestinal tract) there is a need for more research to clarify the value of prophylactic drainage.

-- There is insufficient evidence showing that routine drainage after colorectal anastomoses prevents anastomotic and other complications.
+- A meta-analysis suggests that routine drainage after colorectal anastomoses does not prevent anastomotic or other complications.
 Damage may be caused by mechanical pressure or suction and drains may even induce an anastomotic leak.

 - Drains are not a substitute for good surgical technique.